w3c/cogai/faq.md

 - [Will Cognitive AI put people out of work?](#will-cognitive-ai-put-people-out-of-work)
 - [Is there a course on Cognitive AI?](#is-there-a-course-on-cognitive-ai)
 - [How can I get involved?](#how-can-i-get-involved)

+## How does Cognitive AI relate to Cognitive Computing?

+The term Cognitive Computing has been popularised by IBM in respect to their cognitive computer system, "Watson".
+They define Cognitive Computing as systems that learn at scale, reason with purpose and interact with humans naturally.
+It is a mixture of computer science and cognitive science – that is, the understanding of the human brain and how it works.
+By means of self-teaching algorithms that use data mining, visual recognition, and natural language processing, the computer is able to solve problems and thereby optimize human processes.
+Quoted from Peter Sommer's 2017 blog post on [Artificial Intelligence, Machine Learning and Cognitive Computing](https://www.ibm.com/blogs/nordic-msp/artificial-intelligence-machine-learning-cognitive-computing/).

+Cognitive AI aims to mimic human memory, reasoning and learning, inspired by advances in the cognitive sciences and over 500 million years of neural evolution.
+This involves a mix of symbolic and sub-symbolic approaches, i.e. graphs, statistics, rules and graph algorithms.
+We can mimic the brain at a functional level using conventional computer technology rather than explicitly using artificial neurons.
+Whilst both terms Cognitive AI and Cognitive Computing overlap in meaning, the emphasis in Cognitive AI is on functionally modelling human thought as a means to realise practical systems for artificial intelligence.

 ## Is Cognitive AI a comprehensive model of the brain?